 Impact

-An attacker can exploit an unvalidated input in Google Chrome's Network layer to read data from process memory.
-This flaw, present in all Chrome builds before version 149.0.7827.53 and classified as an input validation flaw, allows a remote attacker who has already compromised the renderer process to craft a malicious HTML page that triggers the vulnerability and retrieves potentially sensitive information stored in renderer memory.
-The impact is limited to information disclosure; code execution or privilege escalation were not explicitly stated in the description, so this is inferred.
+An attacker can exploit an unvalidated input in Google Chrome's Network layer to read data residing in renderer process memory.
+The vulnerability, present in all Chrome builds before version 149.0.7827.53, is an input validation flaw that allows a remote attacker who has already compromised the renderer process to craft a malicious web page that triggers the defect and leaks potentially sensitive information stored in memory.
+The impact is limited to information disclosure; the description does not mention code execution or privilege escalation, so those outcomes are not supported by the data.

 Affected Systems